Federal School Code: 001216

 We take great pride in our ability to partner with you through the financial aid process.
 The staff will work with each individual student to ensure access to the widest range of financing options.

-Financial assistance is available to qualified students through grants, scholarships, employment, and student loan programs.
-While La Verne Law considers both academic achievement and financial need when awarding financial aid, applying for assistance will not jeopardize a student’s chance for admission.
+Financial assistance is available to qualified students through student loan programs, employment, and scholarships.
+La Verne Law considers both academic achievement and financial need when awarding financial aid.
+Applying for assistance will not jeopardize a student’s chance for admission.

 Office of Financial Aid Mission Statement